confluentinc/gcp-qwiklabs-sql-automation/README.md

-# Google Cloud Sql Automation Kafka Streams App
+# Google Cloud SQL Automation Kafka Streams App

 This repository provide a KStreams application for use with the Google Cloud Lab: **SQL Automation and Real-Time Data Streaming with Confluent and Vertex AI**.